 Prerequisite: MATH 108 or MATH 115.
 An introduction to calculus.
 The goal is to demonstrate fluency in the language of calculus; discuss mathematical ideas appropriately; and solve problems by identifying, representing, and modeling functional relationships.
 Topics include functions, the sketching of graphs of functions, limits, continuity, derivatives and applications of the derivative, definite and indefinite integrals, and calculation of area.
-Students may receive credit for only one of the following courses: MATH 130, MATH 131, MATH 140, or MATH 220.
+Students may receive credit for only one of the following courses: MATH 130, MATH 131, or MATH 140.